Brela/brela/README.md

 - 💬 Ask me about **aircraft in the USAF**

-- ⚡ Fun fact **10,000 years ago**, North America was home to ground sloths the size of elephants, sabertooth cats, and beavers the size of bears.
+- ⚡ Fun fact: **10,000 years ago**, North America was home to ground sloths the size of elephants, sabertooth cats, and beavers the size of bears.
+Oh, a fun fact about me?
+I've been to **[32 states](https://brela-portfolio.netlify.app/)**

 - 📫 How to reach me **claybreland1@gmail.com**